dagdpz/rs-fMRI-afni-macaque/README.txt

 do_30_pp_roi.tcsh: 		creates correlation matrix and plots of the roi-based analysis using 3dnetcorr and others run_30_pp_roi.tcsh: 		loops do_30_pp_roi over subjects and sessions

-run_all.tcsh: 			assumes that you have a json config file for the dcm2bids sctructure and runs all steps there:
+run_all.tcsh: 			assumes that you have a dcm2bids sctructure and runs all steps there:
-				- dcm2bids
 				- reorient_flipped_LIP_to_LPI
 				- all run_* scripts

 dcm2bids_scaffold_helper.tcsh: creates bids scaffold and helper files to write your config file.
 Three examplary config files are provided.

+dcm2bids_conv:			an exmaple of a dcm2bids command which creates the bids structure and then moves the bids directory to the data_basic folder where the analysis with the run_* scripts 					continues

 In case you do not want to run all scripts, you can run them seperately with the dcm2bids package to convert DICOMs to NIFTI and with the run_* scripts.
 To run tcsh scripts type (e.g.) the following into the terminal: tcsh run_13_aw.tcsh